johannilsson/johannilsson.github.com/_posts/2011-04-13-authenticated-requests-on-app-engine.markdown

 ## Production Environment

-To do the same on a deployed app we first we need to authenticate against the Google login service.
+To do the same on a deployed app we first we need to authenticate against the Google [ClientLogin](http://code.google.com/intl/en/apis/accounts/docs/AuthForInstalledApps.html) service.
 This is similar for what we do when using C2DM (and other Google services).
 The important part here is that we specify the `service` name `ah` for App Engine.
-I believe `source` is optional but I think it's recommended to specify your app name their.
-Apart from that we need to specify our Email and Password we want to login with.
+I believe `source` is optional but it's recommended to specify your app name together with the current version there.
+Apart from that we need to specify the `Email` and `Password` we want to login with.
 Google has also put together an [article](http://code.google.com/intl/sv/apis/gdata/articles/using_cURL.html) of how to use cURL to interact with Google data services that brings some more light to this topic.

-Edit the script below and you're ready to obtain the auth token.
+The following script obtains the auth token from the Google ClientLogin service.

     curl https://www.google.com/accounts/ClientLogin \
-      -d "Email=YOUR EMAIL HERE -d Passwd=YOUR PASSWORD HERE" \
+      -d "Email=YOUR EMAIL HERE" \
+      -d "Passwd=YOUR PASSWORD HERE" \
       -d "accountType=HOSTED_OR_GOOGLE" \
       -d "source=YOUR APP NAME HERE" \
       -d "service=ah"